 ESTABLISHED NAPARC CHURCHES (URCNA, OPC, PCA, RCUS, etc.)

 As you can see, these numbers are terribly out of balance.
 If biblical Christianity is to survive in Italy, we need to plant churches that preach the gospel boldly, administer the sacraments faithfully, and provide pastoral care to Christ’s sheep.
 We need to leave something solid for the next generation.
-Our goal, therefore, is to establish a healthy, indigenous denomination of Reformed churches in Italy: le Chiese Riformate in Italia (CRI).
+Our long-term goal, therefore, is to establish a healthy, indigenous denomination of Reformed churches in Italy: le Chiese Riformate in Italia (CRI).
+In the short-term, we are tending to the churches in Milan and Perugia with Christ’s means of grace to build them up in grace and knowledge.